On optimal prediction of missing functional data with memory: Numerical Study

 Figure~\ref{fig:section2} displays, for each simulation setting and each $H\in\{0.2,0.5,0.8\}$ a random observation $X_t$ together with the optimal prediction $\hat X_{t,N}$ in the interval $\bar\Delta=[0.4,0.6]$.
 The reconstruction was conducted according to Theorem~\ref{thm:discrete}.
 In particular, for illustration purposes, we assume that the covariance $R_N$ is known and is used in the reconstruction of $X_{t,N}$ on $\bar\Delta$.

 As evidenced by Figure~\ref{fig:section2}, the curves become smoother for larger self-similarity indices.
-Furthermore, in the case of the Brownian motion with independent increments (that is, in cases 1 and 4, for $H=0.5$), the optimal reconstruction yields straight lines, as displayed.
+Furthermore, when the self-similarity index is $0.5$ (that is, in cases 1 and 4, for $H=0.5$), the optimal reconstruction yields straight lines, as displayed.
 The other cases show the impact of the memory present in the processes on the optimal prediction.
 Note again that, in the context of Theorem~\ref{thm:discrete}, $\hat X_{t,N}$ is based on the observed parts of $X$ only and that the reconstruction can be conducted independently for each curve.

 In order to assess the quality of the reconstruction, the following experiment was conducted.
 In each simulation setting, $n=500$ observations $X_1,\dots,X_n$ were generated and observed on the regular grid $\pi_{N}$ for $N=250$.
 For each $j=1,\dots,500$, $Y_j=f(X_j)$ was assumed to be observed on $\Delta_j=[0,1]\setminus [t_{U,j},t_{L,j}]$, with $t_{U,j}$ chosen uniformly within the interval $[0.1,0.7]$ and $t_{L,j}=t_{U,j}+0.2$.
 This resulted in uniformly missing intervals of length $0.2$ within $[0.1,0.9]$.
 The functions used in this simulation setting were $f(X_j)=X_j$ and $f(X_j)=\exp(X_j)$ (referred henceforth as the identity and exponential case, respectively).